 © 2019 Scotland Community Church | All rights reserved.

 It's all about merging our faith with Jesus and each other.

-The United Church of Christ of Scotland, South Dakota was founded on April 6, 1963 as a merger of four
+Scotland Community Church of Scotland, South Dakota was founded on April 6, 1963 as a merger of four

 churches in the Scotland area.
 It united the Scotland Congregational Parish which included three German